Whitehorn Mountain (Alberta)

 Whitehorn Mountain is located in the Slate Range of Banff National Park in Alberta, Canada.
+The mountain is home to the Lake Louise Ski Resort.

 Geology

 Like other mountains in Banff Park, Whitehorn is composed of sedimentary rock laid down from the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.